Lab culture, mentorship and supervision

 - Inform me about longer absences (sickness, vacation, working remotely, conferences, etc).

-- I expect you to be present for lab/institute/department events to benefit from the social and scientific interactions (basically, most events I put in the lab calendar).
+- Participate in lab/institute/department events to benefit from the social and scientific interactions (basically, most events I put in the lab calendar).
 I strongly encourage you to join social events organized at work when you can, irrespective of whether I’m there.

 - Get into the habit of asking questions.
 A good strategy may be to start by asking at least one question in our own lab meeting, then in larger meetings (e.g. with external speakers).
 Asking good questions is a valuable skill to craft, it signals a culture of shared learning, and interactivity is much more fun and interesting for the presenter.